YVSemlani/Halfblood1223.github.io/README.md

 - **Put in the "inprogress" folder if not complete** | **Ignore that folder and other backend folders using gitignore**

 ## Pros
-Very easy to use and low setup
+Very easy to use and low setup \n
-Doesn't require any fancy setup
+Doesn't require any fancy setup \n
-Troubleshooting is simple
+Troubleshooting is simple \n
-Writing can be done in markdown
+Writing can be done in markdown \n

 ## Cons
-Not very customizable
+Not very customizable \n
-No database - Leads to issues such as having to leave the entire images folder as user facing Have to clear cache to see new versions of the site
+No database - Leads to issues such as having to leave the entire images folder as user facing \n Have to clear cache to see new versions of the site \n

 ## Conclusion
 Overall works for my needs.
 Very simple to write on and takes the effort out of it.